The Best AI Novel Writer in 2026

 Winner: Inkfluence AI (free)

 Inkfluence free plan gives 5 chapters plus 5 every month with commercial rights.
-Novelcrafter $5/mo is the cheapest paid step up with meaningful output.
+Novelcrafter's cheapest tier with AI is Hobbyist ($8/mo, BYOK so add API costs).

 Best for first-time novelists